GetUSB.info Logo

 A Quadrillion+ Swivel USB Flash Drives Fit Inside the Empire State Building

-The Empire State Building stands at a total height of 1,454 feet, with an inside space of 37 million cubic feet.
+The Empire State Building stands at a total height of 1,454 feet, with an interior volume of about 37 million cubic feet.

 Would this be a good conversation starter at a cocktail party?